Regulatory actions for Nov. 13, 2025

 Nov.
 13, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Brainsway, Hubly, Icotec, Vita, Withings.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Marius, Parabilis.

 Briefs